-Artist’s Proof: The term Artist Proof was originally used to distinguish the earliest stages of the primary inspection purposes.
+Artist’s Proof (AP): The term Artist Proof was originally used to distinguish the earliest stages of the primary inspection purposes.
 Artists Proofs are outside the regular limited edition series, and are signed as an Artist Proof or AP by the artist.
 They were traditionally the property of the artist and were usually limited to 10-15% of the edition.
 In today’s art market, the AP edition prints may be sold along side the regular limited edition prints at a slight premium.

 Bronze: An alloy traditionally composed of copper and tin.
 It is harder than copper, more fusible and easier to cast.
 It is also better than pure iron and far more resistant to corrosion.

 Canvas: Fabrics that are prepared for painting.
 Available in panels, stretched on frames, or obtained by the yard.

 Ceramics: Used to describe the shaping, finishing and firing of clay.